 The Community Church of Boston is a free community united for the study and practice of universal religion, seeking to apply ethical ideals to individual life and the democratic and cooperative principle to all forms of social and economic life.

 We affirm individuals and communities in their free and responsible search for truth and meaning.
 We are composed of members who benefit from their practice and faith as Jews, Atheists, Humanist, Christians, Theists, Agnostics, Buddhists, Pagans, and so on.
 While we welcome discussion and reflection, we leave the answers about God’s existence and the after-life to each individual.
 We shape our ethics and morality based on lived experience, history, as well as our commitment to justice and love.
-If you are interested in discussing your own theological journey Linda would be happy to sit with you and explore what faith can mean to you.

 Since our founding in 1920 by Clarence Russell Skinner and John Haynes Holmes, the Community Church of Boston has been an active peace and justice congregation, a “free pulpit in action”, a non-sectarian, human-centered congregation with a rich and dynamic community life and a renowned history.
 For a detailed description of where we come from, we invite you to read A Brief History of the Community Church.